Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 Happy to copy you on my curriculum vitae, Latin for “course of life”.
 Basically, my beloved Donna and I were the youth ministers, directors of religious ed, Faith Formation directors, RCIA and sometimes janitors from 1981 thru early 2012 at three Orange diocese parishes.
 Since her death and my going off staff from Holy Family Cathedral when my pastor oddly flinched after the real estate acquisition of Reverend Schuller’s Crystal Cathedral, we continued to homeschool the kids apparently with success.

 Our family has 12 degrees so far today, an Ohio son headmaster at one of those alternative Catholic institutions you worry about instead of embracing; springing up known as Chesterton Academy in Dayton, one of 60 so far.
-Also, a few master’s degrees.
+As of 2026, 20 more academies are set to open, Also, a few master’s degrees among our kids.

 The blessing is ALL (I pray dearly they stay Catholic) the 11 kids remain faithful to the Church now in dioceses of Houston-Galveston, Ohio, Orange, LA and I almost forgot, diocese of San Diego.
-I’m no Pollyanna; i’ve been a son of the Church since 1952 and continue on despite the occasional mysteries and bumps like NEC’s threats and banishment, program/job endings (two due to parish based school costs) etc. Time IS short and hell is busy..
+I’m no Pollyanna; i’ve been a son of the Church since 1952, member of the Diocese of Orange 16 years BEFORE it separated from LA, and continue on despite the occasional mysteries and bumps like NEC’s threats and banishment, program/job endings (two due to parish based school costs) etc. Time IS short and hell is busy..

 I don’t know about you, Cardinal McElroy, with whatever respect IS due, this Church is the only Church I got!
 Point is, you believe in error the absolute blessings your, yes your homeschool charges, tho unwashed, are to your diocese AND the greater Church and world.